takattila/monitor/README.md

 ### By downloading the latest release

-If you don't have go installed, and you don't want to install it, you can download install the latest pre-built binaries with: `get-latest-binaries.sh`.
+If you didn't install go, and you don't want to install it, you can download install the latest pre-built binaries with: `get-latest-binaries.sh`.

 1. Install the latest release for your architecture